DreamCodes4Life/OpenUSDFundamentals/README.md

 •	An **index**, also referred to as a PrimIndex, is the result of composition.
 A prim’s index contains an ordered (from strongest to weakest) list of “Nodes”.
 All of the queries on USD classes except for stage-level metadata rely on prim indices to perform value resolution.

+•	A **[primvar](https://openusd.org/release/glossary.html#usdglossary-primvar)** (primitive variable) is a special kind of attribute that can vary and interpolate across a geometric primitive.
+You work with primvars through UsdGeomImageable and UsdGeomPrimvar.

 ##  1.1- Creating Composition Arcs